factom-protocol/FIS/FIS/DID.md

 The type field can be any value, which identifies the type of signature to be used and is left for implementers of this specification to decide.
-Good examples of values are widespread or unambiguous abbreviations of different signatures schemes, such as “Ed25519” or “ECDSASecp256k1”, while bad examples include “EdDSA” (ambiguous as it specifies the signature scheme, but does not specify the elliptic curve over which the keys are generated) or “Secp256k1” (ambiguous as it specifies the elliptic curve, but does not specify the signature scheme).
+Good examples of values are widespread or unambiguous abbreviations of different signatures schemes, such as "Ed25519" or "ECDSASecp256k1", while bad examples include "EdDSA" (ambiguous as it specifies the signature scheme, but does not specify the elliptic curve over which the keys are generated) or "Secp256k1" (ambiguous as it specifies the elliptic curve, but does not specify the signature scheme).

 The controller field must be a valid DID.